openshift/training/01-Requirements-and-Preparation.md

 ## Add Development Users
-In the "real world" your developers would likely be using the OpenShift tools on their own machines (`osc` and the web console).
+In the "real world" your developers would likely be using the OpenShift tools on their own machines (`oc` and the web console).
 For these examples, we will create user accounts for two non-privileged users of OpenShift, *joe* and *alice*, on the master.
 This is done for convenience and because we'll be using `htpasswd` for authentication.